annitya/vagrant/README.md

 Use existing environment
 ========================
     * Remove the www-folder
-    * Create a symlink to your existing environment.
+    * Replace it with your existing environment.

 Start from scratch